Home > Blog Posts > Money Saving Tips For Winter

 Keep your vents clean

 Make sure you regularly dust or vacuum your radiators and vents to stop dust from accumulating.
-Dust can keep the heat from getting into the rooms where you need it, and it can always force your heater to work harder than it needs to, which will add to your electricity bill.
+Dust can keep the heat from getting into the rooms where you need it, and it can also force your heater to work harder than it needs to, which will add to your electricity bill.